Booking directly with a hotel or using a third-party site like Booking.com? Find out which is better!

 Cons (-)

-Online booking: Though this is becoming rarer and rarer, not all accommodations have their own website through which you can book a room.
+Online booking: Though this is becoming quite rare, not all accommodations have their own website through which you can book a room.
 This is especially true for some guesthouses or small, family-owned hotels.

 Reviews: Most hotels don’t have a review section on their websites, so you will have to do your research on external sites like Tripadvisor.